-This is a little Chocolaty number, which is only for grown ups because of the addition of the Grand Marnier.
-Orange and Chocolate are a mariage made in heaven.
+This is a little Chocolaty number, which is only for grown-ups because of the addition of the Grand Marnier.
+Orange and Chocolate are a marriage made in heaven.
 It is not a big showy cake but it is one which has comfort food written all over it, perfect for November nights.

 - Preptime: 30 mins

 - Servings: 2

 100g of Caster Sugar.